Seattle Oil Furnace Repair: Is Gas More or Less Expensive?

-Wondering if an oil furnace repair is worth the cost?
-According to the U.S. Energy Information Administration, the average cost to heat a home with oil is $2,046.
-On the other hand, heating a home with gas will only cost about $679.
-In parts of the United States where winters can be very cold and wet, such as in Seattle, a furnace is an essential component of the heating system.
+Are oil furnace repairs worth the cost in Seattle?
+Are gas or electric furnaces more or less expensive and better for the environment?
+According to the U.S. Energy Information Administration, the average cost to heat a home with oil keeps going up.
+On the other hand, heating a home with gas or electricity can be very efficient.
+In parts of the Pacific Northwest, such as Seattle, where winters can be very cold and wet, such as in Seattle, a furnace is an essential component of the heating system.
 A furnace can use oil or natural gas.

 • Worn-out belt or poor belt tension